 Private Student Loans Without a Cosigner

 You may need to apply for a private loan if your federal amount does not cover all of your expenses.
 Few financial institutions offer loans that do not require a cosigner.
+However, Funding University is a great option.
 Graduate and Professional student loans are easier to get without a cosigner than the traditional undergraduate loans.
 Nevertheless, if you have an established credit history and a good to excellent credit score you may qualify for an undergraduate student loan without a cosigner.

 The following list includes a few top-name financial institutions that offer competitive student loans.